Army Warrant Officer Job Overview

 You can gauge the training/experience required by a prerequisite by first reviewing the WO MOS duty description.
-If you have been doing very similar work as that described in the WO MOS duty description, then you probably have good justification for requesting a waiver.
+If you have been doing work similar to what's described in the WO MOS duty description, then you probably have good justification for requesting a waiver.
 Approval is granted only if the Army proponent for that MOS feels you have the skills and experience that justify approving the waiver.

 The prime candidate for WO has 5 - 8 years of active federal service (AFS) and meets all other prerequisites.
 You can apply regardless of AFS but require a waiver if you have 12 years or more of AFS.
 The standard for approving an AFS waiver is more stringent than for a prerequisite waiver.

-If either of these two waivers apply - prerequisite or AFS - you must submit them with your application to determine if the waivers will be approved.
+If either of these two waivers applies, prerequisite or AFS, you must submit them with your application to determine if the waivers will be approved.
 You cannot submit the waiver first and wait for the outcome to determine if you should submit an application.
-If any of the waivers are not approved, then you are not qualified and your application will be returned.
+If any of the waivers are not approved, then you are not qualified, and your application will be returned.